hainayanda/Impose/README.md

 }
 ```

-It will called `provide(using:)` with primary `Imposer`. type of imposer is optional, the default value is `primary`.
-You can add as many `ModuleInjector` as you need, but if the Module provide same Dependency for same type of `Imposer`, it will override the previous one with the new one.
+It will call `provide(using:)` with primary `Imposer`. type of imposer is optional, the default value is `primary`.
+You can add as many `ModuleInjector` as you need, but if the Module provides the same Dependency for the same type of `Imposer`, it will override the previous one with the new one.

 ## Contribute